stlab/libraries/libraries/concurrency/future/future/detach.md

 pure-name: detach
 defined-in-header: stlab/concurrency/future.hpp
 declaration: detach()
 description: Detaches the associated tasks from this instance.
-So it will be executed even this instance get destructed.
+So it will be executed even when this instance get destructed.
 entities:
   - kind: methods
     list: